 6. Elimina Castle is the oldest European building in Sub-Saharan Africa

 A pretty interesting fact about Ghana is Elimina Castle which Ghana boasts about it as the oldest European construction in sub-Saharan Africa.
 The Portuguese had built this castle upon their arrival back in 1482.
 It served as the first trading post in the gulf of Guinea.
 The name Elmina means gold mines.
 It was named so due to the abundance of gold found in that particular area i-e the modern day coasts of Ghana.

 7. Ghana produces second most cocoa beans in world

-A majority of cocoa bean production is attributed to Africa and Ghana is a pretty good contributor towards its production.
+A majority of cocoa bean production is attributed to Africa.
+Ghana is a pretty good contributor of its production.
 The Ivory Coast and Ghana are the two largest cocoa producer in the world.
 South American countries like Brazil also produce cocoa but Africa just takes a lead in this case.
 It’s used in chocolates and butter and almost everyone just loves the products made out of cocoa.